 - Crawl low and fast to escape smoke.

 'Get Down, Get Low, Get Out.'

 - Shut doors behind you to slow the spread of fire.

 - Meet at the planned meeting place.

 - Once out, stay out never go back inside.

-- Phone 111 from a safe phone.
+- Phone the Fire Service from a safe phone.